SparkleMalone/Functions/README.md

 -	exists():returns TRUE or FALSE depending on whether or not a variable is defined in the R environment

 ### Creating a Function in R
-While applying built-in functions facilitates many common tasks, often we need to create our own function to automate the performance of a particular task.
-To declare a user-defined function in R, we use the keyword function.
+To create a user-defined function in R, we use the keyword function.
 The syntax is as follows:

   function_name <- function(parameters){
     function body